The Biotechnology Innovation and Computation Program

 within the School of Computer Science at Carnegie Mellon and is offered

-Center for Computational Biology (LCCB).
+Computational Biology Department.
 This program is designed to educate

 leaders in applying software and computing technologies to create innovative